usethesource/rascal-website/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator and [Rascal Tutor](https://github.com/usethesource/rascal-tutor) a documentation generator for Rascal source files and a MarkDown pre-processor for executing inline code fragments, cross linking between courses and screenshotting interactive visualizations.

 ### Installation
 You need NodeJS 14+ installed, and yarn (`npm install --global yarn`)